Krutik19/Group12/README.md

 7) if you face difficulty to go to admin side to user side please open this link one more time http://menutaste.infinityfreeapp.com/Views/Login-Signup.php

+8) payment only accept real card information for ckecking you can use card number 4242 4242 4242 4242 and onther things can be random.